vistimi/terraform-aws-microservice/README.md

 The closest matching container-instance `<id>` has insufficient memory available.
 For more information, see the Troubleshooting section of the Amazon ECS Developer Guide
 ```

 It means that the memory given to the container or the service or both is superior to what is allowed.
 ECS requires a certain amount of memory to run and is different for each instance.
 Currently there is only 90% of the memory used for the containers, leaving enough overhead space to not encounter that problem.
-Please notify if this ever happens.
+To override that from happening you can override the memory and cpu allocation by specifying it in the containers.

 ##### insufficient instances
 ```